ben-ryder/athena/projects/web/README.md

-# athena-web
+# headbase-web

-A React web application for Athena, built using [Vite](https://vitejs.dev/).
+A React web application for Headbase, built using [Vite](https://vitejs.dev/).

 ## Prerequisites
 - Node.js installed at version `^20.x`